UnixJunkie/MADE_software_mirror/README.md

 ## Description
 MADE plugin is a PyMOL GUI tool that applies the multiple different superposition algorithm for identification and prediction of non-protein species in macromolecular complexes.
 We have show that the plugin is capable of identifiyng metal ions in their binding sites in *apo* protein structures.

+The MADE plugin can be applied for numerous purposes.
+It can predict locations where important cofactors bind in a protein structure and distinguish them from species that are present as impurities or part of the experimental procedure.
+The plugin can also be applied to structures modeled by AlphaFold and predict the positions of cofactors in those structures.
+In addition, the plugin can highlight important pieces of a binding site, such as conserved water or other molecules, and help prepare structures for molecular docking or molecular dynamics simulations.

 It is based upon the ProBiS H2O plugin (http://insilab.org/probis-h2o/) for detecting conserved water molecules.